Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Exotic_Primitives/Exotic_Primitives_slides.md

 ## VRF Usage

 - Choose input after key, then the key holder cannot influence the output
-- The output then is effectively a random number knownonly to the key holder
+- The output then is effectively a random number known only to the key holder
 - But they can later reveal it, by publishing the VRF proof (signature)

 Notes: